gatsbyjs/gatsby/docs/docs/recipes/deploying-your-site.md

 ### Directions

-1. Login into Now CLI using `vercel login`
+1. Login into Vercel CLI using `vercel login`

 2. Change to the directory of your Gatsby.js application in the Terminal if you aren't already there